muggy8/tensura-tl/v9/1_intermission_en.md

 Oh I see, no wonder why Shion didn't go berserk back then.

-I thought she did become calmer but it seemed I still couldn't take it easy.Thankfully Souei was there too.
+I thought she did become calmer but it seemed I still couldn't take it easy.
+Thankfully Souei was there too.

 "I'm glad you stopped her.
-There was my friend Yuuki too over there, if the rumour that I picked fight against champion in front of city gate became widespread, it would just only added unneeded vigilance for people."
+There was my friend Yuuki too over there, if the rumor that I picked fight against champion in front of city gate became widespread, it would just only added unneeded vigilance for people."

 I said that with a sigh and Benimaru nodded.